 Increased Government spending for cyclists and pedestrians means that our streets and neighbourhoods will undergo a number of changes with more cycle lanes, wider pavements and increased street furniture.
 As part of those changes, some towns and cities are implementing Low Traffic Neighbourhoods, which will necessitate a change in the way goods are delivered in those areas.

-Once vehicles are eliminated or the volume is sufficiently reduced in an area, the speed limit is often reduced too, making streets quieter and safer for residents who can then swap to alternative and more healthy ways of travel for short journeys.
+Once vehicles are eliminated or the volume is sufficiently reduced in an area, the speed limit is often reduced too, making streets quieter and safer for residents who can then swap to alternative healthier forms of travel for short journeys.

 The simplest method for the local council is to place “modal filters” at certain strategic points around the neighbourhood.
-“Modal filters” can take the form of bollards, planters, gates or width restrictions, any form of filter that either keeps out the larger vehicles or prevents them from entering the street entirely from certain directions is a modal filter, these can also take the form of one-way streets, signs and ANPR camera enforcement with fines for infringements.
+“Modal filters” can take the form of bollards, planters, gates or width restrictions, any form of filter that either keeps out the larger vehicles or prevents them from entering the street entirely from certain directions.
+These filters can also take the form of one-way streets or signs which utilise Automatic Number Plate Recognition (ANPR) camera enforcement with fines for infringements.

-As a result, access to the neighbourhood may be via one or more roads, and exit may be via another, so delivery vehicles must account for this in their route plans.
+As a result, access to neighbourhoods may be via one or more roads, and exit may be via another, so delivery vehicles must use the latest mapping abd account for this in their route plans.

 Since June 2020 more than 200 schemes have been proposed in 54 local authorities including Birmingham, Manchester, Edinburgh and London.